flashlightministries/oilforlight/_posts/2017-11-15-roy-moore-hypocrite.md

 comments: false
 ---

-This article published on AlterNet and Salon contains a number of standard Bible-blunders committed by unbelievers.
+An article published on AlterNet and Salon contains a number of standard Bible-blunders committed by unbelievers.
 Here's a straightforward refutation in 8 points.

 1. Every man in the Bible is shown to be a sinner except one: Jesus Christ.
 It's a simple logical fallacy to assert that the bad behavior of people in the Bible describes the will of God.